DonGuig/HAL-MediaPlayer/README.md

-# HAL MediaPlayer - Player pour Raspberry Pi avec contrôle par web // OSC
+# HAL MediaPlayer - Raspberry Pi Networked Media Player with web interface and HTTP / OSC control.

-## Environnement de développement
+## Development environment

+The client is in Typescript/React.
+The server in Python/Flask.

-Version de node utilisée : `18.12.1` (utiliser nvm)
+Node version used : `18.12.1` (use nvm)

-Il faut peut-être faire `nvm alias default 18.12.1` pour que cette version de Node soit utilisée par VSCode.
+You may have to do `nvm alias default 18.12.1` for this node version to be used by VSCode.

-Exécuter à la racine du projet, puis dans les dossiers `packages/client` et `packages/server`:
+Execute in project root, then in folders `packages/client` et `packages/server` the following command :
 `npm install`

-### Développement
+### Development

-Se servir des "launch configuration" de VSCode :
+Use the "launch configuration" in VSCode :

-Pour le développement du client et du server, utiliser les launch configurations `Run client (dev)`, `run server (python)`, et `Chrome (dev client)`.
+To dev on client and server, use launch configurations `Run client (dev)`, `run server (python)`, et `Chrome (dev client)`.

-Pour utiliser en local sur le client + server en configuration prod (par exemple pour travailler sur le light_engine en python tout en ayant accès à l'interface web et au server Node), utiliser les launch configuration `Build server + client (prod)` et `Run server + client (prod)`.
+To dev the client locally on your machine but control the server on a RPi and configure in `.env`in project root : `REACT_APP_LOCAL_DEV_SERVER=0` and `REACT_APP_RASPBERRY_PI_IP` with the IP or hostname of your raspberry pi.
+You can then use the launch configuration `run client (dev)`.

 ### Install RPi